cncf/glossary/content/en/role-based-access-control.md

 ## How it helps

-It simplifies access management and enables more granular control of user actions in software applications.
+RBAC enables granular control over user permissions within software systems.
+Depending on their roles, team members might be able only to view a section, change it, or have no access at all.
 The allocation of features to the right people prevents overprivileged accounts and unauthorized access.